max-7189/maxblog/content/posts/tea-inventory-system.md

 categories: ["Projects", "Mobile Development"]
 ---

-# Tea: Beverage Shop Inventory Management System - Technical Documentation
+# TeaInventory: Beverage Shop Inventory Management System - Technical Documentation

 ## 1. Project Overview

-Tea is an iOS inventory management system specifically designed for beverage shops, developed using SwiftUI and CoreData.
+TeaInventory is an iOS inventory management system specifically designed for beverage shops, developed using SwiftUI and CoreData.
 It addresses key challenges in inventory management, ingredient consumption prediction, and intelligent restocking for tea shops.
 The project implements the MVVM architecture combined with machine learning technology to achieve intelligent inventory management.

 ## 2. Technical Architecture